MatthewReid854/reliability/.github/CONTRIBUTING.md

 ### Submitting code, or other changes

 I am happy to receive code snippets or other changes via email.
 These contributions will be reviewed on an individual basis.
-I will accept merge requests on GitHub if they do not require significant modification, though my preference is to receive code submissions via email.
+I will accept pull requests on GitHub if they do not require significant modification, though my preference is to receive code submissions via email.